unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Shapechanger_**.
 The quasit can use its action to polymorph into a beast form that resembles a bat (speed 10 ft. fly 40 ft.), a centipede (40 ft., climb 40 ft.), or a toad (40 ft., swim 40 ft.), or back into its true form.
 Its statistics are the same in each form, except for the speed changes noted.
 Any equipment it is wearing or carrying isn’t transformed.
 It reverts to its true form if it dies.

-**_Magic Resistance_**.
-The quasit has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The quasit has advantage on saving throws against tek skills and other tek effects.

 **Actions**